 - II.
 An employee granted military leave for extended active duty shall, upon the completion of the tour of duty, be returned to employment without prejudice, provided that an application for re-employment is filed within six (6) months following the discharge date or release from active military duty.
 Following receipt of the application for re-employment, the School Board shall have a reasonable time, not to exceed six (6) months, to assign the employee to duty in the same or similar position he/she left in the District. - III.
-Compensation allowed during military leave shall not exceed seventeen (17) working days as provided in Section 115.07, Florida Statutes. - IV.
-Extended Active Duty During National/Regional Emergency - A. District employees who are reserve members of the armed forces or National Guard shall be granted benefits as stated below, provided the following conditions are met: - 1.
+Compensation allowed during military leave for reserve or guard training may not exceed 240 working hours in any one annual period, as provided in section 115.07, Florida Statutes.
+For purposes of this rule, "any one annual period" shall be defined as the fiscal year of the School Board. - IV.
+Extended Active Duty During National/Regional Emergency - Α. District employees who are reserve members of the armed forces or National Guard shall be granted benefits as stated below, provided the following conditions are met: - 1.
 The appropriate federal or state authority has declared a national or regional emergency. - 2.
-The employee called to active duty provides a copy of his or her official orders for active duty. - 3.
-The period of active duty exceeds seventeen (17) working days.
+The employee called to active duty provides a copy of his or her official orders for active duty.